nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/coding-self-assessment.md

 ## Instructions

 ### Create the Project
-1. Create a new repo in GH from the [template repo](https://github.com/Nashville-Software-School-Assessments/BrassAndPoemBook1)
+1. Request the Github Classroom link for the assignment from your instructor.
-1. Clone your new repo to your local machine
+1. Clone your new repo that Github classroom created to your local computer and open it in VS Code.
 1. For the rest of these instructions, the files will be referring to files inside the `BrassAndPoem` folder.
 You can look at the `BrassAndPoem.Tests` folder if you wish, but you do not need to modify any code there.

 ## Define the ProductType Class